zathustra/Project1/README.md

 3. Provide comments for your code
    - In your comments, describe any assumptions you made in order to solve these problems.

-4. **Bonus**: In programming and life, there are typically multiple equivalent methods of solving a problem.
-After completing these challenges, go back and try to think of any additional solutions.
+4. **Bonus**: In programming (and life), there may be multiple ways to solve a problem.
+After completing our challenges, go back and see if you can think of any other valid methods!

 ---